EricZinda/Perplexity/backlog.md

             I don't know the words: measure
         - How much for a salad
             -- I don't know the words: measure
+        - USER: order soup -> Host: Sorry, I don't know how to give you that.
+            - should somehow say something about rudeness?

-        - what do u have here? -> I don't know the words: place -
+        - what do u have here? -> I don't know the words: place
+        - what do you have to eat?
+        - what do you guys have?
+        - what do you guys serve?

+        - ways to say no
+            - we're good. thanks! --> Should be no
+            - not right now
+            - I don't want anything else.  is very slow
+            - Not right now, thank you. --> doesn't work
+                - not right now
+            USER: no that's everything
+                I don't know the way you used: everything -
         - USER: Tomato soup and a green salad sounds great for my son I don't know the words: green